splorp/textexpander-icons/readme.txt

 1.0.0 — The “Finally” Release

-+ First crack at a tidied up, minimalist set of icons
++ This is the first crack at a tidied up, minimalist set of icons